volkerdobler/insertnums/README.md

 5
 ```

-But the standard behaviour can be changed anytime, as a pop-up window shows up after pressing `CTRL ALT DOT`.
+But the standard behaviour can be changed anytime, as a pop-up window shows up after pressing `CTRL+ALT+DOT`.

 If you want to start with the integer 10 instead of 1, you can do:
-`CTRL ALT DOT` and type 10 in the pop-up and press `RETURN` and the result will be:
+`CTRL+ALT+DOT` and type 10 in the pop-up and press `RETURN` and the result will be:

 ```
 10